 The famous photograph was shot by the Pravda correspondent Max Alpert on 12 July 1942 near the village of Khorosheye, not far from Voroshilovgrad (Luhansk) in Ukraine.
-Things were looking dim for the Russians.
+Things were looking really dim for the Russians at this stage.
 On 28 June 1942 German Army Group South had re-opened an offensive and were moving towards the Caucasus oil fields.

 Max Alpert was with the 220th Rifle Regiment, defending their positions from the assault.
 The 4th rifle division had already managed to withhold 12 attacks by the Germans.
 They were in their positions and the Nazis were preparing to attack yet again.

 Alpert remembers that the planes were flying and fierce battle broke out.
 After finding shelter in a small trench he saw an officer standing upright and calling others for offensive.
 He immediately took the shot and his camera lens was broken by shrapnel.
 The film was lost and while he was trying to find it in rubble, he heard others shout “Combat killed”.
 So he assumed that the man had died just seconds after he had captured him on the film.

 After the photo was published, Max Alpert received several letters of people who had recognised their lost relative in the photo.
 They were all wrong.
 It was only in May 1965, on the 20th anniversary of the Victory Day that Evdokia Eremenko positively identified his husband on the front page of the commemorative World War II issue of Pravda.